Sell It Now — how to make hundreds of dollars on eBay in 37 minutes

 Over the past few months, I’ve been working on a few projects with my friend Susan.
 (You’ll be seeing those projects soon.)

 One day, I mentioned that I was going to be selling a few things on eBay and she looked at me skeptically.
-We’re both fans of Big Wins, so I understand the skepticism — can you really earn a lot using eBay?
+We’re both fans of Big Wins, so I understand the skepticism — can you really make a lot of money selling on eBay?

 But it also surprised me how reluctant she was to try it, since she’s a master of earning more money (she negotiated thousands of dollars for a new job and routinely receives freelance offers).